cedsvrn/hugging-face/README.md

 # hugging-face
-Trying and having fun with HuggingFace transformers.
+Trying and having fun with Hugging Face transformers.